holpunk/aws_sap/hybrid connectivity/aws direct connect.md

     connects to a single vpc in the same aws region using VGW

 public vif
-    can be used to connect to aws services in any region but not using public internet  f
+    can be used to connect to aws services in any region but not using public internet  fgit